Why do QA Automation Engineers tend to use ready code?

 Jest is a great JS testing framework from Facebook.
 Jest is a framework for Unit Testing, a way for you to test the individual functions and components of your application, that future commits don’t break it unexpected.

-- It is perfect for React-based applications, especially for large projects.
+- Fast and highly productive.
+So, it is perfect for React-based applications, especially for large projects.

-- Everything you need for testing comes out of the box.
+- Everything you need for unit testing comes out of the box.

-- Excellent documentation and support for all modern IDEs.
+- Jest has excellent documentation, active worldwide community and support for all modern IDEs.

 - An intelligent parallel testing mechanism.

 Puppeteer automates Chrome and Firefox.
-Mostly Puppeteer is an automation tool and not a test tool.
+Mostly Puppeteer is an automation tool and not a testing framework.
 This means it is incredibly popular for use cases such as scraping, generating PDFs, etc. Puppeteer is a test automation tool maintained by Google.
 It uses the same debugger protocol Selenium (well, ChromeDriver) uses to perform clicks.

 - Puppeteer is generally easier to set up than Selenium for the development flow.